Geocodio/docs/source/enterprise/index.html.md

 <aside class="notice">
 Breaking changes are defined as changes that remove or rename properties in the JSON output of any API endpoint.
 Your API client should be able to gracefully support addition of new JSON properties, as this is not considered a breaking change.
 </aside>

+## v1.8

+* **Breaking:** 2023 data is now returned for all [Census ACS appends](/#census-acs-american-community-survey).
+Changes include:
+  * 2023 Census boundaries and ACS data are returned instead of 2021
+  * The [`acs-families`](#families-census) field append has certain table titles renamed ("wife" or "husband" replaced with "spouse") &mdash; no other ACS field appends has renamed tables
+  * Support for additional Census Geographies (prior to v1.8 all ACS data was returned at the Census Block Group level).
+The geography is now automatically selected based on the `accuracy_type` of the result and [can be explicitly specified](/#census-acs-american-community-survey)
+* ACS Table #B19301 was added for the [`acs-families`](#families-census) field append

+  There are no other breaking changes for *v1.8*.

 ## v1.7